Dark Web Forums in 2026 | Status, Risks, and How to Stay Safe

 Status as of 2026: Active, growing post-XSS-arrest

-DamageLib is a newer entrant that emerged in the wake of the uncertainty following the XSS administrator’s arrest in July 2025.
-Former XSS moderators launched DamageLib explicitly because they did not trust the new XSS administration and suspected law enforcement involvement.
+DamageLib is a newer entrant that emerged in the wake of the uncertainty following the arrest of the XSS administrator in July 2025.
+Former XSS moderators launched this darknet forum explicitly because they did not trust the new XSS administration and suspected law enforcement involvement.
 The forum positions itself as privacy-first, stating it does not track users.

 DamageLib focuses on hacking tutorials, malware development discussion, exploit and vulnerability research, and indirect sales.
 It represents an interesting intelligence source precisely because it is attracting the most security-conscious portion of the XSS community, threat actors who specifically moved to avoid a potential honeypot environment.